Welcome, U.S. Veterans, Service members, Spouses and Dependents:

 The Parkland College district is home to roughly 16,000 veterans.
-Parkland is 343rd in the nation out of more than 4,000 colleges and universities in the number of veterans who receive Federal education benefits. - 376 veterans were served in 2013 We are committed to providing veterans with a successful educational experience.
+645 veterans were served in FY 2015 We are committed to providing veterans with a successful educational experience.
 Listed below are programs and services available to veterans, active duty military personnel and their families.

 Look here for services you may need to receive federal and state Veterans Administration benefits, enroll at Parkland College, and navigate the college experience.
 Be sure to contact us if you need further assistance.
 May you enjoy great success in your postsecondary scholastic pursuits.